aspose-words/Aspose.Words-Documentation/java/getting-started/features/supported-features-on-document-save/save-in-the-open-office-xml-docx-dotx-docm-dotm-format/save-in-the-open-office-xml-format-overview/_index.md

 title: Save in the Open Office XML Format Overview – Aspose.Words for Java
 articleTitle: Save in the Open Office XML Format Overview
 linktitle: Save in the Open Office XML Format Overview
-description: "Work with different features supported when saving to Open Office XML 2007 and 2010 format."
+description: "Export to Open Office XML 2007 and 2010 format using different saving features."
 type: docs
 weight: 90
 url: /java/save-in-the-open-office-xml-format-overview/